Skip to main content

 Contiguity

-A selection mode is considered contiguous, if there's no meaningful gap between each of the selections.
+If a selection mode is contiguous, it means that there are no meaningful gaps between each of the selections.

 A gap is meaningful if it's neither whitespaces only nor separators like , or ;.